 Q: What do you enjoy most about living in Toronto?
 How would you rate the quality of life compared to your home country?

-A: I enjoy how convenient everything is here; big grocery stores are open 24/7, drive-thru ATMs, and government services don’t have long queues, just to name a few things.
+A: I enjoy how convenient everything is here; big grocery stores are open 24/7, drive-thru ATMs and government services don’t have long queues, just to name a few things.
 Being from Cape Town, it’s not really fair to compare the quality of life I had back home to Toronto.
-Cape Town has great weather year-round, more outdoor activities and the cost of living is gentler than in Toronto (I’m obviously very patriotic).
+Cape Town has great weather year-round, more outdoor activities, and a gentler cost of living than Toronto (I’m obviously very patriotic).
 I was fortunate though, and I feel some expats could have a better quality of life in Toronto, as there may be more career opportunities here than in SA.

 Q: Any negative experiences?
 What do you miss most about home?